 Now pour in the red velvet boxed cake mix.
 Don't worry.
 I know it doesn't look red... it will.

-Mix it up good.
+Mix until well combined.
 A stand mixer can be used, but I just did it by hand.
 See, we get red cookie dough once it is mixed.

 Oil your hands with a tiny drizzle of oil or a quick mist of cooking spray.
-Then roll balls of the dough about 1 1/2 tablespoons in size and place then on baking sheet lined with parchment paper or a silicone baking liner.
-Space them out as the cookies will spread to slightly more than double the width of the balls.
+Then roll balls of the dough about 1 ½ tablespoons in size and place the balls of cookie dough on prepared baking sheets lined with parchment paper or a silicone baking liner.
+Space the cake mix cookie dough balls out about 2 inches apart, as the cookies will spread to slightly more than double the width of the balls.
+Not into using your hands?
+A small cookie scoop can do the job.

 Red Velvet Crinkle Cookies